Application deployment

 I will show how to publish an Azure function using Visual Studio.

-Select the publish option in the project.
+Select the Publish option in the project.

-The following dialog will show:
+The next dialog will provide two options:

 The following dialog shows: